-Every youth in care or with a signed V-9 agreement receives a clothing allowance.
-This clothing allowance right now comes to around \$100 each month.
-Twice a month about \$50.00 is sent to your care provider (that means foster parent, group home staff, or someone like that).
+Every youth in care or with a signed extended care agreement receives a clothing allowance.
+This clothing allowance is around \$100 each month.
+Twice a month, about \$50.00 is sent to your care provider (that means foster parent, group home staff, or someone like that).
 This money should be saved and used ONLY for clothes and footwear for you.